helto4real/hassio/docker/nginx/readme.md

 # Setup nginx, letsencrypt for improved security
 I let you know my configuration to setup the reverse proxy (nginx) as a front for Home Assistant.
-*I dont take any responsibility that this configuration is 100% secure.
-It is more secure than not using a reverse proxy I would argue but I are not making any guarantees.
+*DISCLAIMER: I dont take any responsibility that this configuration is 100% secure.
+It is more secure than not using a reverse proxy I would argue but I am not making any guarantees.
 I would recommend you read how to configure this your self*

 Many would argue to improve security at a pro level is to use a real firewall with different v-lans for your devices and computers.
 This is not covered in this setup.